jdibenes/hl2ss/README.md

 - Client can configure the bitrate of the H264, HEVC, and AAC encoded streams.
 - Client can configure the resolution and framerate of the Front Camera.
 See [etc/pv_configurations.txt](https://github.com/jdibenes/hl2ss/blob/main/etc/pv_configurations.txt) for a list of supported configurations.
 - Client can configure the focus, white balance, and exposure of the Front Camera.
 See [viewer/client_rc.py](https://github.com/jdibenes/hl2ss/blob/main/viewer/client_rc.py).
-- Frame timestamps can be converted to [Windows FILETIME](https://learn.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-filetime) (UTC).
+- Frame timestamps can be converted to [Windows FILETIME](https://learn.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-filetime) (UTC) for external synchronization.
 See [viewer/client_rc.py](https://github.com/jdibenes/hl2ss/blob/main/viewer/client_rc.py).

 ## Preparation